Access Free Nevada Public Records: Find Information on Anyone

 Source: Census Bureau

 The Marriage Bureau divisions of the county recorder and clerk offices release these records.
-Are marriage records public?
-Yes!
-If one wants to find out if someone is married, they can do so without prior permission from the subject.
+Marriage records can be accessed publicly.
+If one wants to find out if someone in Nevada is married, they can do so without prior permission from the subject.

-Can Anyone See Death & Birth Certificates in Nevada?
+How To Search Death & Birth Certificates in Nevada

 In Nevada, death and birth records are private and may only be disclosed to a qualified individual.
 In general, a qualifying individual is a registrant or an immediate member of the family by birth or marriage, their guardian, or a legal representative.13

-Obtain Copies of Certificates Through the NV Office of Vital Records
+Obtain Copies of Certificates via the NV Office of Vital Records

 The quickest way to receive a death or birth record in Nevada is to order at Vitalchek or by phone at 877-456-5410.14